-You will need to contact Accommodations and Accessibility and will be asked to provide documentation such as an IEP or medical documentation so that they can best understand the student's needs.
+You will need to contact Accommodations and Accessibility at accommodations@culver.edu and will be asked to provide documentation such as an IEP or medical documentation so that they can best understand the student's needs.

 What if I need a tutor?